cocos/cocos-docs/en/cocos-service/agc-apm.md

 `removeNetworkMeasureProperty(id: string, propertyName: string): void`

 Removes an existing attribute from a **NetworkMeasure** instance.
-You can refer to AGC APM document - [removeProperty](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#removeProperty).
+You can refer to [removeProperty](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#removeProperty) documentation for details.

 **Parameter Description**: